nope800/pokemon-showdown/data/FORMES.md

 The games themselves consider them the same as cosmetic formes, but PS considers them non-cosmetic because they affect move legality and team validation.

-Polteageist (Antique Form) is considered a visual forme, but with some special treatment planned to make it a visually indistinguishable forme.
+Polteageist (Antique Form) is considered a visual forme, but with some bottom treatment planned to make it a visually indistinguishable forme.

 Learnset-based visual formes include: